GEO5411 – Field course in glacial and periglacial geomorphology/geocryology

 Schedule, syllabus and examination date

-In this field course topics related to cold climate geomorphology will be discussed together with advanced topics within geocryology (terrestrial glacier and permafrost).
+In this field course topics related to cold climate, geomorphology will be discussed together with advanced topics within geocryology (terrestrial glacier and permafrost).
 The place of the field course can vary, depending on actual running projects and external financing.
-During the field work the use of modern field instrumentation (geophycial exploration, temperature monitoring, mass balance measurements, terrestrial laser scanning, photogrammetry etc) will be emphasized.
+During the fieldwork, the use of modern field instrumentation (geophysical exploration, temperature monitoring, mass balance measurements, terrestrial laser scanning, photogrammetry etc) will be emphasized.

 After taking this course you will:

-- get a understanding of methods and results of recent scientific publications in cold climate geomorphology, and be able to discuss the methods and results
+- get an understanding of methods and results of recent scientific publications in cold climate geomorphology, and be able to discuss the methods and results

 - be able to plan and carry out field measurements

-This course is offered on an irregular basis, and is related to special activities at the Department of Geosciences.
+The course is offered on an irregular basis and is related to special activities at the Department of Geosciences.
 The number of study places will vary.
 Admission takes place after individual application.
 When more applications than available seats, a ranking of applicants will be based on:

 Formal prerequisite knowledge

 The course includes a compulsory field course and excursions.
 A health and safety course for safety in the field must be passed before you can go on these.